Mission Statement:

 • Keeping artificial light to a minimum

-• No electricity is provided to tents or units that are not approved
+• No electricity is provided to units that are not approved.

 • We are trying continuously to rethink energy sources and are trying to find the most suitable and sustainable up-to-date system for our campsite